CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

  *CSS (And some accessibility tools)
  *Javascript
  *Self Motivated
- *Work Wtih Chatgbt (Honestly since the professor mentioned that working with Chatgbt is a growing  demand in some workplaces, I've realized how many Jobs and internships where I've read that also have this as a Qualification.
+ *Work Wtih Chatgbt (Honestly since the professor mentioned that working with Chatgbt is a growing  demand in some workplaces, I've realized how many Jobs and internships also have this as a Qualification.
 That was news to me.)
  *Detail Oriented
  *Works independantly

 **Improvements:**